Recommendations from WHO’s Commission on Ending Childhood ObesityLast Updated : 22 April 2016

-The World Health Organization’s (WHO) Commission on Ending Childhood Obesity has presented its consensus report with a set of recommendations that are likely to be most effective at tackling the rising trend of children being overweight and obese.
+The World Health Organization’s (WHO) Commission on Ending Childhood Obesity has presented its consensus report with a set of recommendations that are likely to be most effective at tackling the rising trend of children who are affected by obesity or excess weight.
 The recommendations are accompanied by specific actions and responsibilities for the different actors to support a more successful implementation.

 Childhood obesity is a major global public health problem.
-Over 41 million children under the age of five were estimated to be overweight in 2014, mostly coming from low- and middle-income countries.
+Over 41 million children under the age of five were estimated to live with excess weight in 2014, mostly coming from low- and middle-income countries.
 No wonder that the WHO decided to establish a Commission with renowned experts from a variety of relevant backgrounds, facilitating a better informed and more comprehensive response to the problem.

 The Commission recognises that “childhood obesity undermines the physical, social and psychological well-being of children and is a known risk factor for adult obesity and non-communicable diseases”, and urges to act now to improve the health of this generation and the next.

 Although overweight, obesity, and related diseases are preventable, tackling childhood obesity has proven to be challenging, slow and with inconsistent results so far.
 Therefore, the Commission has developed a comprehensive package of recommendations for governments to address this growing issue, provide guidance, education and put in place new policies.
 The recommendations address childhood obesity in six areas: